0x09AL/0x09al.github.io/_posts/2018-07-02-web-application-firewall-bypass.markdown

 # Certificate Exchange

 After the connection is initialized the server needs to prove its identity to the client.
-The server sends the SSL certificate to the client and the client checks if trust the certificate and continues the connection.
+The server sends the SSL certificate to the client and the client checks if it trust the certificate and continues the connection.

 # Key Exchange